 - Successful completion of a Baccalaureate of Science in Nursing (BSN), or a BSN and a Masters of Science in Nursing (MSN) from programs within regionally accredited institutions of higher education. - A cumulative GPA of 3.0 or higher on a 4.0 scale is required, for the BSN degree and for the MSN if applicable.
-Similar equivalency will be required for graduates of international programs. - Applicants to the MSN-PhD track only will have successfully completed a 3 credit hour, graduate level Statistics course with a grade of B- or prior to application.
+Similar equivalency will be required for graduates of international programs. - Applicants to the MSN-PhD track will have successfully completed a 3 credit hour, graduate level statistics course with a grade of B- or higher prior to application.

-Application materials should be uploaded to the online application or submitted electronically to the Graduate Advisor by the application deadline.
+Application materials should be uploaded to the online application by the application deadline.

-For more information about the PhD program or the admission criteria, please contact: Graduate Admissions Phone: (317) 274-2806
+For more information about the PhD program or the admission criteria, please contact: Graduate Admissions Phone: (317) 278-7078

-Email: nuadmit@iu.edu
+Email: nuadmit@iu.edu Last updated March 2025